Komet/MediaElch/docs/contributing/testing.md

 # Run CMake with debug info enabled.
 # We use Ninja as our build system instead of make.
 cmake -S . -B build -DENABLE_TESTS=ON -DCMAKE_BUILD_TYPE=Debug -GNinja
+# Build all of MediaElch including test executables:
+cd build && ninja

 # You can also use the CMake preset `debug` from MediaElch's root,
 # however, that also uses other tools such as USAN, Mold linker, etc.
+#
-# cmake --preset debug
+#   cmake --preset debug && cmake --build --preset debug
+#
 # I recommend to use the AddressSanitizer preset:
+#
-# cmake --preset asan
+#   cmake --preset asan && cmake --build --preset asan

-# Build all of MediaElch including test executables:
-cd build
-ninja
-# Execute all tests using CMake Test
-ninja test
 # Execute all unit tests
 ninja unit_test

 # Execute all integration tests (resource paths are automatically set)
 ninja integration_test
 # Execute all integration tests; diffs against reference files are written to disk
 # (for more see below)
 export MEDIAELCH_UPDATE_REF_FILES=1 && ninja integration_test

-# Execute all scraper tests
+# Execute all scraper tests (resource paths are automatically set)
 ninja scraper_test
 # Execute all scraper tests; diffs against reference files are written to disk
 # (for more see below)